publiccodenet/CraftSpace/README-GITHUB.md

 2. Ensure your Unity path in the workflow file is correct:
    - Edit `.github/workflows/build-unity-webgl.yml`
-   - Update the `UNITY_PATH` variable to match your Unity installation path
+   - Update the Unity path variable to match your Unity installation path

 ### 4. SvelteKit Configuration